BlueManDev/BlueManDev/README.md

 - SFML

 # IDEs I use
-- Visual Studio 2022,
+- CLion
-- Visual Studio Code
+- VS Code

 <!---
 BlueManDev/BlueManDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.